matplotlib/matplotblog/content/posts/visualising-usage-using-batteries/index.md

 # Introduction

-I have been creating the cliche visualisations like scatter plots, bar charts, beeswarms etc. for a while and thought about doing something different.
+I have been creating common visualisations like scatter plots, bar charts, beeswarms etc. for a while and thought about doing something different.
 Since I'm an avid football fan, I thought of ideas to represent players' usage or involvement over a period (a season, a couple of seasons).
-I have seen some cool visualisations like donut which depict usage and I wanted to make something different and simple to understand.
+I have seen some cool visualisations like donuts which depict usage and I wanted to make something different and simple to understand.
 I thought about representing batteries as a form of player usage and it made a lot of sense.

-For players who have been barely used (played fewer minutes)***.
+For players who have been barely used (played fewer minutes) show a ***large amount of battery*** present since they have enough energy left in the tank.
+And for heavily used players, do the opposite i.e. show ***drained or less amount of battery***

 So, what is the purpose of a battery chart?
 You can use it to show usage, consumption, involvement, fatigue etc. (anything usage related).

-The image below is a sample view of how a battery would look in our figure, athough a single battery isn't exactly what we are going to recreate in this tutorial.
+The image below is a sample view of how a battery would look in our figure, although a single battery isn't exactly what we are going to recreate in this tutorial.

 ![A sample visualisation](battery.png)